zzb5233/tutorials/exercises/load_balance/README.md

 ## Step 1: Run the (incomplete) starter code

-The directory with this README also contains a skeleton P4 program, `load_balance.p4`, which initially drops all packets.
+The directory with this README also contains a skeleton P4 program, `load_balance.p4`, which initially sends all packets of the load balance IP to h2.
 Your job (in the next step) will be to extend it to properly forward packets.

 Before that, let's compile the incomplete `load_balance.p4` and bring up a switch in Mininet to test its behavior.